 ● Chain is Dull:

-If the chain is dull then you will feel a lot of heat and smoke on the blade of your chainsaw.
+If the chain is dull, you will feel much heat and smoke on your chainsaw’s blade.

 ● Mismatch between the Chain Drive and the Groove Blade: